 - Accommodation options for different budgets available

-- Limited variety of safari animals without elephant and lion
+- Limited variety of safari animals (no elephant and lion)

 - Small park with limited road network

-Matobo has no lions or elephant, but white rhino is spotted quite regularly.
-This park has Africa's largest concentration of leopard, which love to move around the rocky outcrops (kopjies) at dusk and dawn.
-Another animal associated with kopjies is the klipspringer, which is often found in pairs hopping from rock to rock.
+Matobo has no lion or elephant, but white rhino is spotted quite regularly.
+This park has reputedly Africa's largest concentration of leopard, which love to move around the rocky outcrops (koppies) at dusk and dawn.
+Another animal associated with the rocky terrain is the klipspringer, which is often found in groups hopping from rock to rock.

 Two types of rock formations dominate the scenery.
 Huge, smooth, gray, granite whaleback hills rise up from the plains.
 Even more dramatic are the balancing piles of angular shaped rocks – which look like giant children’s toys carefully stacked on top of each other.